How To Get The Best Camping or Outdoor Photographs On A Budget of $0.00 (Or double your money back.):

 “Practice.”

 Yesterday we went for a walk at 6 pm and the light was perfect.
 We weren’t camping, we were just going for a walk, but we didn’t take a camera or our phone, and we missed a bunch (that’s the term of art) of great shots.
 Or not.
 Maybe we would have messed them up technically, but at least we would have had the option of saying “Well, these all suck”.
+We would have learned something about why they suck, though.
 We have no idea what we would have got.
 We’re going out this evening, though, same time.
 We’ll post them below whether we get good ones or not.

 2. Light is your friend.